-Please Note: If you fail to provide substantiation when requested by Cigna or UnitedHealthcare, you will be required to repay the amount of unsubstantiated/ineligible expenses.
+Please Note: If you fail to provide substantiation when requested by Aetna/PayFlex or Cigna, you will be required to repay the amount of unsubstantiated/ineligible expenses.

 Your account will only cover expenses for services that have actually been incurred, not for future expected services or expenses.